AdobeDocs/analytics-platform.en/help/getting-started/consistency-rcdp-cja.md

 CDP and CJA do not share the same definition of a person today.
 CJA does not yet use [Identity Graph](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html?lang=en) to inform its definition of a person.
 Real-time CDP relies entirely on the information in the Identity Graph to build a merged profile.

 CJA uses a method called [Field-Based Stitching](/help/connections/cca/overview.md) which extracts identifiers from datasets in the data lake and applies custom logic to link them together.
-In the intermediate future, CJA is expected to start making use of [Adobe Experience Platform Identity Service](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html?lang=en) exports to the data lake, allowing for a shared notion of identity across CDP and CJA.
+In the intermediate future, CJA is expected to start making use of [Adobe Experience Platform Identity Service](https://experienceleague.adobe.com/docs/experience-platform/identity/home.html?lang=en) exports to the data lake, allowing for a shared notion of identity across Real-time CDP and CJA.

 >[!IMPORTANT]
 >
->Making Adobe Experience Platform Identity Service the identity source of truth for all AEP (Adobe Experience Platform) applications does not automatically make metrics consistent across applications.
+>Making Adobe Experience Platform Identity Service the identity source of truth for all Adobe Experience Platform applications does not automatically make metrics consistent across applications.
 Read on to learn why.

 ## Application data flexibility